Karish-Gupta/CS-2303/Homework_4/README.txt

-To run this program, I made use of a makefile.
+To run this program I used a makefile.
-To compile the code enter: mingw32-make
+To compile the code enter: mingw32-make matrixCalc
-To run the code enter: ./analysis.exe
+To run the code enter: ./matrixCalc.exe input1.txt input2.txt a

-This program takes in month data from the command line and a Costs.txt.
-It then iterates through the month data and inputs this data into a 2-D array called month_data.
+This program takes three arguments on the command line (4 including the file name.
+It takes in two file names containing the matrix data values and a character (a or s) for addition or subtraction.

-Function readCosts takes in a number of items and uses the Costs.txt to create a 1D array with all of the items costs.
-First malloc is used to allocate memory in the heap for the number of items.
-A while loop contains a fscanf statement which scans for an integer followed by two floats and this continues to loop until the three corresponding values are not found.
-Within the loop, the cost array is populated with cost values.
-This array is returned and passed into the previously defined functions from HW3.
-Function readPurch uses the same exact logic except it populates its array with purchase price values instead of cost values.
-The readPurch function also returns a 1D array.

-The previously made functions (get_totals, get_profits, and top_earner) are relatively the same.
-Their arguments are different as get_profits and top_earner both take in two 1D arrays in the place of the 2D money array that was previously defined.
-So, there were a few minor changes made in syntax, but the core logic remained the same as HW3.

-I did not use any outside resources for this assignment other than going to one office hours session.
-I attended Professor Mortensen’s office hours and she was able to help me fix some major bugs in my code.
-The biggest issue I was having was getting the for loop indexing correct.
-There was a tricky indexing error in readCost and readPurch functions (the count needed to start at 1 and not 0).
-However, after careful inspection we were able to figure it out.
+If the proper number of arguments are not present or if the matrices have different sizes, an error message will be prompted to the screen.

+The readMatrix function takes in the filename and allocates memory for a matrix.
+Then allocates memory for the data values and scans through the file, populating the data values array.
+Then the matrix size is set to the count and the matrix data is set to the data values array pointer.
+A pointer to the matrix is returned.

+The deleteMatrix function takes a pointer to a matrix and frees the data pointer and the matrix structure itself.

+The addition function allocates memory for the new matrix.
+The size is set to the size of matrix A as both matrix A and B should have the same size.
+Memory is then allocated for a new data values array pointer.
+A for loop is used to add each data array value of matrix A with matrix B, which is populated in the new data values array.Matrix D data is set equal to the data values array and the new matrix values are printed to the screen.
+The same logic is used for the function subtraction, however, the matrix b values are subtracted from matrix A. Both functions return void.

+The main function calls each of the functions.
+If  “a” is inputted in the command line, addition is called.
+If “s” is inputted then subtraction is called.
+If neither a nor s is found an error message is printed and the program ends.
+If the size of matrix A and B are not the same, then the error message is printed and  the program ends.
+At the end of the operation, delete matrix is called on both matrix A and B to free the allocated memory.

+I did not use any outside resources except the notes from class.
+I went to one office hours session with Professor Mortensen, as I was having issues with my makefile.
+The autograder was not able to compile my code as the makefile had some minor bugs.
+She was able to help me fix the bugs and get my program to work with the autograder.